 Playing honkyoku on the shakuhachi for the purpose of suizen or "blowing meditation" is very close to the practice of zazen or "sitting meditation".
 Honkyoku music is written so that each phrase takes one full breath, and there are moments of silence between each breath or phrase.
 The initial focus on breathing and being fully in the present moment is the same in zazen and suizen.

 To become proficient at any form of meditation is not easy.
-Silencing the mind and breaking down the barriers of self takes practice.
+Separating ourselves from the mind's chatter and breaking down the barriers of self takes practice.
 And although more difficult than zazen or "mindfulness meditation" due to the added difficulty of doing something simultaneously, practicing with the shakuhachi is uniquely rewarding.

 This is a video of myself playing one of my favorite honkyoku, the Jin Nyodo version of Kyorei, on a 2.4 length flute made by Gyokusui III: